jpcima/rezonateur/README.md

 - Mid: 300 Hz - 1.5 kHz
 - High: 1.5 kHz - 7.5 kHz

+This device is also known as a formant filter.
+Such a device was implemented on the Polymoog synthesizer.

 ## Download

 Get from [Open Build Service](https://software.opensuse.org//download.html?project=home%3Ajpcima&package=rezonateur).